-675. American Theatre and Drama I. (5).
+- 675. American Theatre and Drama I. (5).
 Pr., Graduate standing.

-The history of the American Stage and American dramatic literature from Colonial Times to 1911 including the works of Tyler, Dunlap, Stone, Bird, Mowatt, Aiken, Baker, Harriagen, Howels, Hoyt, Herne, Moody, Mitchell, and Fitch.

-676. American Theatre and Drama II.
-(5).Pr., Graduate standing.

-A study of major developments in the history of American theatre from 1911 to the present emphasizing the works of playwrights such as O'Neill, Williams, Wilder, Hellman, Miller, Inge and Albee.

-698. Independent study (1-5).
-Pr., permission of instructor.

-Advanced independent reading and/or research in selected areas of Speech and Theatre.
+The history of the American Stage and American dramatic literature from Colonial Times to 1911 including the works of Tyler, Dunlap, Stone, Bird, Mowatt, Aiken, Baker, Harriagen, Howels, Hoyt, Herne, Moody, Mitchell, and Fitch - 676.
+American Theatre and Drama II.
+(5).
+Pr., Graduate standing.
+A study of major developments in the history of American theatre from 1911 to the present emphasizing the works of playwrights such as O'Neill, Williams, Wilder, Hellman, Miller, Inge and Albee. - 698.
+Independent study (1-5).
+Pr., permission of instructor.Advanced independent reading and/or research in selected areas of Speech and Theatre.
 This course may be taught concurrently with SP 498.

+English instructor Nancy Anderson, (left) greets Mrs. Scottie Fitzgerald Smith and Dr. Scott Donaldson, after a lecture Donaldson presented on "F. Scott Fitzgerald and Women" at AUM.

+AUM Theatre student Shelley Praytor portrays a free-spirited flapper in "Holiday," a 1928 hit by Phillip Barry.

+The School of Sciences offers masters degree programs in Public Administration, Psychology and Political Science along with a limited number of graduate courses in Mathematics, Chemistry and Biology which are designed to support the Masters Degree Program in Education.